-The Joint Venture formerly unites Calderdale College, Kirklees College, Leeds College of Building, Leeds City College, Shipley College and Wakefield College.
+The Joint Venture formally unites Calderdale College, Kirklees College, Leeds College of Building, Leeds City College, Shipley College and Wakefield College.

 Managed by WYCC and working with the Leeds City Region Local Enterprise Partnership (LEP), this collaborative approach responds to the region’s priority skills agenda using European Structural and Investment Funding (ESIF).